tovarfranco/grupo-12-RoosterMusic/README.md

 ## About us

-We are a digital company from Argentina hosted in US and focused on changing the experience when looking for new music equipments.
+We are a digital company from Argentina hosted in US and focused on changing the experience when looking for new music equipments to buy.
-<br>Our objetive is to provide our clients with the best musical products and the most comfortable and trusted paid methods of the industry
+<br>Our objetive is to provide our clients with the best musical products and the most comfortable and trusted paid methods of the industry.
 <br>You are able to surf inside our free application and find the equipment you were looking for.
 We have amount of variety in terms of quality and price.
-<br>Every week, we have lot of promotions and recommended articles.
+<br>Every week, we have lot of promotions and recommended articles for you.
 Once you are in, you will never look back.
 We hope you enjoy this experience.

 ## The team

 <p> <img src="images/Alan.jpeg" width="100" align = "left"> </p>
 <p>My name is Alan Tovar and I am 28 years old.
 I live in Quilmes, Buenos Aires, Argentina.
-I have more than 4 years in IT industry and nowdays I work as a back-end developer in Hexacta software factory.
+I have more than 4 years in IT industry and nowdays I work as a back-end developer in Hexacta Software Factory.
 I study Electronic Engineer.
 I have played the drums for about 10 years and also passionate for the bass.</p>
 <br>

 <p> <img src="images/Franco.jpeg" width="100" align = "left"> </p>